ujen5173/ReadWonders/README.md

-# StoryNest
+# ReadWonders

-Welcome to StoryNest, a robust community platform designed for creators to compose and share their narratives, articulate their emotions, and engage with a supportive audience.
-Whether you are an experienced writer or a novice, StoryNest offers a versatile environment to unleash your creativity and refine your voice.
+Welcome to ReadWonders, a robust community platform designed for creators to compose and share their narratives, articulate their emotions, and engage with a supportive audience.
+Whether you are an experienced writer or a novice, ReadWonders offers a versatile environment to unleash your creativity and refine your voice.

 > **Warning**
 > This is a work-in-progress and not the finished product.
 >
-> StoryNest is in its very early days of development.
+> ReadWonders is in its very early days of development.
 We are working hard to provide an initial version as soon as possible and are accepting contributions.
 >
 > Feel free to leave feature suggestions but please don't open issues for bugs or support requests just yet.
 >